laurent-greyling/lockr/README.md

   Once this validation is done, a domain will be saved with status of `valid` or `invalid`, and return the saved records.

+ __Note__ at point of writing this, the generated api key will not allow access to the api yet.
+If you want access to api, either run the MVC app, or use the `Discover Access Token` console app to get the `Bearer` token and use that for now.

 ### To Run This App
 1. Do the setup as mentioned above
-  2. Start the Identity Server
+2. Identity Server (Local setup)
+    - Right click project
+    - Navigate to Debug
+    - Set App URL to `http://localhost:5000/`
+    - For now uncheck `Enable SSL`
+    - Run Identity Server
-  3. Start the MVC app
+3. MVC app (Local setup)
+    - Right click project
+    - Navigate to Debug
+    - Set App URL to `http://localhost:5001/`
+    - For now uncheck `Enable SSL`
+    - Run MVC App
-  4. Start the API app
+4. API app  (Local setup)
+    - Right click project
+    - Navigate to Debug
+    - Set App URL to `http://localhost:5003/`
+    - For now uncheck `Enable SSL`
+    - Run MVC App
-  5. Signin to the MVC App and send your domain to be checked or create api Key
+5. Signin to the MVC App and send your domain to be checked or create api Key.
+For the MVC app there is a token lifespan of 10min, if you as user is inactive for 10 or more minutes and try to take an action, you will be redirected to signin.

-  __Note__ at point of writing this, the generated api key will not allow access to the api yet.
-If you want access to api, either run the MVC app, or use the `Discover Access Token` console app to get the `Bearer` token and use that for now.
+### Some Notes

 Although the MVC app can generate and regenerate an API key, my focus was more on `Access Token` authentication as I see this as a more secure route.
 With a `Bearer` token I can set a proper expiry time before it needs to be refreshed (not currently in this app), or kick an inactive user back to login screen.
 Users who also logout, will then expire the `Access Token`, unauthorizing the person who might be using the token in a malicious manner.
 This makes it more secure, even if you get hold of the token, you will have a limited time to execute any malicious intent.
 When it comes to highly personal information, I do not want a token access policy that could potentially see me logged in for life.
 Also, if an employee leaves a company and his/her access rights are revoked, he or she has no more access to the data.